 SKI-G-801 (G-749 HCl salt), our candidate lead, showed highly potent and selective activity (single nM range) against ITD, D835Y, and other clinical known mutants in biochemical analysis and BaF3 model cells in comparison to competitors’ drug.
 Furthermore, it showed long-lasting inhibitory activity indicated by compound washing experiments although it is a reversible and ATP-competitive inhibitor.
 Such long-lasting efficacy may lead to strong induction of apoptosis of AML cancer cells.

 SKI-G-801 is superior to known FLT3 inhibitors in terms of 1) prolonged activity against FLT3, 2) stronger inhibition of gatekeeper and TKD mutant, 3) stronger anti-leukemic activity in primary patient cells, and 4) stronger inhibition in bone marrow environment.

-This lead candidate is in Phase I clinical trial in the United States.
+SKI-G-801 is in clinical phase 1 in the United States.